Quantum Approximate Optimization Algorithm with Cat Qubits: QAOA with cat qubits

 where the sum is over all edges.

-Since the total Hilbert space dimension increases exponentially with the number of KNRs --- The Hilbert space for each KNR is of course infinite but in the simulation we truncate it to 20 levels for each resonator --- simulating more than 2 to 3 KNRs quickly becomes computationally difficult.
+Since the total Hilbert space dimension increases exponentially with the number of KNRs --- The Hilbert space for each KNR is infinite but we truncate it in our numerical simulations to 20 photon levels for each resonator --- simulating more than 2 to 3 KNRs quickly becomes computationally difficult.
 A different strategy is to perform quantum gate set tomography by using the Pauli transfer matrix (PTM) formalism.
-This allow us to map the quantum process of each individual gate to effective two-level systems and hence simulate it using the Kraus-operator formalism instead of the Lindblad master equation, which is a lot more computationally efficient.
+This technique allows us to map the quantum process of each individual gate to effective two-level systems and, hence, simulate it using the Kraus-operator formalism instead of the Lindblad master equation, which is a lot more computationally efficient.

 For a quantum channel $\mathcal{E}(\rho)$ the PTM is formally defined as~\cite{greenbaum_tomography_2015}